 By asking questions that help identify your customer profile and their challenges, you can later direct them to the right offer.
 For this, you can create different landing pages that would describe each possible scenario together with listed products and encourage a customer to buy them.

-5. Evaluate knowledge
+5. Evaluate Knowledge

 If you are working in an education sector or conduct workshops among employees, quizzes can easily substitute boring and time-consuming tests.
 Instead of printing a test, you can make it available online through a special link that only your students can access.

 From a teacher’s perspective, educational quizzes are more convenient as you save time on marking them.
 From a student’s perspective, taking an online quiz offers a blended learning experience and can be much more fun than a standardized in-class test.
+You can find many templates to help you evaluate knowledge of students, employees or general audience.

 Depending on what quiz goal you have chosen, you have to pick the right strategy to achieve it.
 Let’s explore some possible ways to increase the popularity of your quiz in your core audience.

-1. Choose the right distribution channels
+1. Choose the Right Distribution Channels

 If your quiz page already ranks high in Google, there are slim chances that users will stumble upon your quiz online.
 To get more quiz submissions, you have to actively promote your quiz.